Saturday, November 10, 2018

 Estimated Retail price between 210 - 250 HKD (24-28 Euros)

 The 2000 vintage shows evolved aromas on the nose, more autumnal notes like mushroom, underbrush, earth, and slightly toasted nuances.
 The palate was still alive, soft and supple, lighter and less extracted than the 2015 vintage (which is perfectly normal with 18 years of age), yet showed good concentration and structure still, in a soft and delicate way, but still present and fairly long somehow.
-To be honest, I was not expecting much and was even thinking that it could have been gone by now, but I was wrong, it was still alive and kicking.
-Another very pleasant surprise, more especially when one thinks of an 18 years old Bordeaux Superieur from a rather unknown vineyard planted on an island.
+Honestly, I was not expecting much and even thought that it could have been gone by now, but I was wrong; it was still alive and kicking.
+Another very pleasant surprise, especially when considering an 18-year-old Bordeaux Supérieur from a relatively unknown vineyard planted on an island.
 Definitely recommended.

-Pierre told me that his family and himself were very proud of this wine, as it is their first vintage (they bought the property in 2001), and although they did not participate in doing the harvest, they did part of the vinification and supervised the aging of the wine in oak barrels.
-The fist vintage is always sentimental.
+Pierre told me that he and his family were very proud of this wine, as it was their first vintage (they bought the property in 2001).
+Although they did not participate in doing the harvest, they did part of the vinification and supervised the aging of the wine in oak barrels.
+The first vintage is always sentimental.

 Domaine de l'Ile Margaux "Bordeaux des Iles" (AB - Agriculture Biologique), AOC Bordeaux Superieur, 2007